 Revitalization Plan

-Philadelphia’s 25-year plan to strengthen and upgrade essential drinking water infrastructure.
+Philadelphia’s multi-decade plan to upgrade essential drinking water infrastructure.

-Our investments today will ensure safe and reliable drinking water for all residents and future generations of Philadelphia.
+Our investments today in this plan and its projects will build a future of safe and reliable drinking water for all residents and future generations to come.

 PWD Core Services: